-1 The authorities shall monitor compliance with emission limitation requirements.
-They shall carry out their own emission measurements or inspections or shall have these carried out on their behalf.

-2 If possible, the first measurement or inspection shall be carried out within three months, but no later than twelve months, after the commissioning of the new or retrofitted installation.
+- 1 The authorities shall monitor compliance with emission limitation requirements.
+They shall carry out their own emission measurements or inspections or shall have these carried out on their behalf. - 2 If possible, the first measurement (acceptance measurement) or inspection must be carried out within three months, but no later than twelve months after the commissioning of the new or retrofitted installation.
+The foregoing is without prejudice to different provisions in Annex 3.9